VET: Identifying and Avoiding UI Exploration Tarpits: Evaluation

 Our issue-specific detection approaches work as follows:

 \begin{itemize}[leftmargin=*] \item \textit{App logout.} We first manually look into the activity list of each app with `Login' ticked in Table \ref{tbl:ind_apps_details} and identify the subset of activities that are used for logging in to the app.
 Then, when we analyze a given trace, we find the first and the last occurrence of any activity that belongs to the aforementioned list.
-If there is any occurrence, and the time distance between the first and the last occurrence is at least $t_\text{min}$, we regard that \textit{App logout} is found on the trace.
+If there is any occurrence, and the time distance between the first and the last occurrence is at least $t_\text{min}$, we regard that an issue of {App logout} is found in the trace.

-\item \textit{Unresponsive UIs.} In our manual investigation, we find only one case that would lead to \textit{Unresponsive UIs}: when the advertisement banner is clicked.
-Consequently, a new activity can be observed, which belongs to Google AdMob SDK and has the same activity ID across different apps.
-Thus, we simply look for continuous appearance (i.e., there is no other activity in between) of the aforementioned activity ID on a given trace.
+\item \textit{Unresponsive UIs.} In our investigation, we find only one case that leads to {Unresponsive UIs}: when an advertisement banner is clicked.
+Consequently, a new activity can be observed, where the activity belongs to the Google AdMob SDK and has the same activity ID across different apps.
+Thus, we simply look for continuous appearance (i.e., there is no other activity in between) of the aforementioned activity ID on the given trace.
 Note that we require the appearance to be continuous so as to exclude the cases where the tool (such as Ape) chooses to restart the app.
-If the appearance lasts for at least $t_\text{min}$, we regard that \textit{Unresponsive UIs} is found on the trace. \end{itemize}
+If the appearance lasts for at least $t_\text{min}$, we regard that an issue of {Unresponsive UIs} is found in the trace. \end{itemize}

-In order for a detected issue to be considered covered by our general-purpose algorithms, we require that at least one algorithm-speculated \ineffective{} exploration region to cover at least 1/2 of the time length within which the detected issue appears.
+In order for a detected issue to be considered covered by our general-purpose algorithms, we require that at least one algorithm-identified \expName{} region covers at least 1/2 of the time length within which the detected issue appears.

-\subsubsection{\bf Results}

-We first apply the specialized algorithms on \numofcombs{} traces covered by rank-1 regions, which we have already manually inspected.
-All the detected issues have been covered by the speculated \ineffective{} exploration regions by our general-purpose algorithms.
-Reciprocally, all the manually-discovered \textit{App logout} and \textit{Unresponsive UIs} issues are covered by the specialized algorithms.
+\subsubsection{Results}

-We then apply the specialized algorithms on 110 traces not covered by rank-1 regions and compare the results against speculated regions from our general-purpose algorithms.
-After manual confirmation, we find only two cases where our general-purpose algorithms have indeed missed applicability issues, discussed as follows:
+We apply the specialized approaches on all \numoftraces{} collected traces.
+As a sanity check, we find that all the manually-discovered {App logout} and {Unresponsive UIs} issues are covered by the specialized approaches.
+We compare the results against identified regions from \ourtool{}'s general-purpose algorithms and perform manual confirmation.
+We find only several cases where the \ourtool{} algorithms do not yield accurate results, discussed as follows: